Antonio Banderas: Business ventures

-Awards and honors
+Acting credits and accolades

 Banderas has received many award nominations throughout his career, including an Academy Award nomination for Pain and Glory.
 He also received five Golden Globe Award nominations for his work ranging from films to television.
 He has also received two Primetime Emmy Award nominations for his work, on the television projects And Starring Pancho Villa as Himself (2004) and Genius: Picasso (2018).
 He also received a Screen Actors Guild Award nomination for his performance as Pablo Picasso in Genius: Picasso.
 In 2003, he received a Tony Award nomination for Best Actor in a Musical for his performance in the Broadway musical production of Nine.
 That year, however, he did win the Drama Desk Award for Outstanding Actor in a Musical for his performance in Nine.
 In 2019, he won the Cannes Film Festival Award for Best Actor, the European Film Award for Best Actor, the Goya Award for Best Actor, and the New York Film Critics Circle Award for Best Actor for his performance in Almodovar's Pain and Glory.